pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 ## Build 54 (2017-05-16)

-Added new nested naming scheme for document editables, which allows reliable copy/paste in nested block elements.
-Pimcore defaults to the new naming scheme for fresh installations, but configures updated installations to use the legacy scheme.
+Added new `nested` naming scheme for document editables, which allows reliable copy/paste in nested block elements.
+Pimcore defaults to the new naming scheme for fresh installations, but configures updated installations to use the `legacy` scheme.

-To configure Pimcore to use the legacy naming scheme manually, set the following config:
+To configure Pimcore to use the `legacy` naming scheme strategy, set the following config:

 ```yaml
 pimcore: